oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 * You will check source database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.

-* You will perform necessary steps to modifify source database when required so that it meets the migration prerequisites.
+* You will perform necessary steps to modify source database when required so that it meets the migration prerequisites.

 ### Prerequisites